A 55-nm SRAM Chip Scanning Errors Every 125 ns for Event-Wise Soft Error Measurement: An Event-wise Soft Error Measurement System

 \section{An Event-wise Soft Error Measurement System}

 We have developed an event-wise soft error measurement system, as shown in Fig.~\ref{fig:convvsproposed}.
 Conventional soft error experiments accumulate bit flips over a fixed irradiation period and then map them onto a physical bitmap to classify SEUs into SBUs or MCUs.
 While efficient, this approach relies solely on location information, leading to the issues described earlier: Pseudo MCU and Distant MCU.
+Pseudo MCUs occur when unrelated SEUs appear nearby due to prolonged irradiation.
+Distant MCUs result from one particle causing distant bit flips via nuclear reactions.
+Both issues arise from using only spatial data without timing.
 To address these issues, the proposed system integrates a dedicated high-speed SRAM chip, a plastic scintillator, and a Si detector.
 When a particle strikes the system, the scintillator and the Si detector detect its time and position while the SRAM chip records bit flip locations and timestamps.
 These four data samples are collectively tracked to identify the particle responsible for each bit flip and group all bit flips caused by the same particle.
 This approach establishes precise temporal and spatial correlations between bit flips and radiation events, eliminating misclassifications such as Pseudo and Distant MCUs.
 The key challenges are designing the dedicated SRAM chip and ensuring detector–DUT time synchronization, which are detailed in the following subsections.